asiomchen/mldd23_project1/README.md

      Example use: `python fp_sampler.py -t 5ht1a -n 5000 -r True`

      Generates 5000 fingerprints of potentially active 5ht1a ligands with random noise added.

+3. (W.I.P.)
+Convert SMILES of ligands of any target to K&R fingerprints: `python Extract.py --file [filepath.csv]`

+   Required arguments:
+    `-f --file` (str) path to .csv file containing SMILES of molecules; should be put into ./Smiles2Fp/datasets

+   Other arguments:
+    `-s --smiles_col` (str) name of column with SMILES of molecues, default: SMILES `-n --n_jobs` (int) number of processes to use during conversion, default: -1 `-o --output` (str) name of .csv file to be saved into ./Smiles2Fp/outputs directory `-k --keys` (str) path to SMARTS keys, default file is included in the directory

 4. Generate molecules for fingerprints: `python predict.py`